HefnySco/drone_engage_wiki/source/de-web-plugin.rst

 .. |pic1| image:: ./images/howtodownload.png
    :width: 35 %
-   :alt: How to download andruavwebplugin
+   :alt: How to download mavlinkwebplugin

 .. |pic2| image:: ./images/howtorun.png
    :width: 35 %
-   :alt: How to run andruavwebplugin
+   :alt: How to run mavlinkwebplugin

 |

-3. Run **andruavplugin** from command prompt.
+3. Run **mavlinkwebplugin** from command prompt.
 You don't need to change any ports.
 For more options you can run:

 .. code-block:: bash

-    $ andruavplugin -h
+    $ mavlinkwebplugin -h